7 Day Philippines Travel Itinerary

 Subterranean River National Park

-Budget: Cafe Sabang.
-Clean rooms next to a cafe offering freshly baked bread and pizza.
+Budget: Cafe Sabang – Simple, clean rooms with a charming cafe offering freshly baked bread and pizza.

-Luxury: Daluyon Beach and Mountain Resort.
-A luxury resort right on the beach with some good restaurants on-site.
+Luxury: Daluyon Beach and Mountain Resort – A luxury resort right on the beach, featuring excellent on-site restaurants and stunning views.

 Transferring from Sabang to Puerto Princesa